usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 Total time allocation: 10 min

-**Activity Instructions**:
+**Activity instructions**:
 - Purpose: Learners will apply critical thinking and develop evaluative habits when reviewing technical proposals, specifically through the lens of data.
-- Expected Outcomes: Learners will be able to ask informed questions based on the correct criteria
+- Expected outcomes: Learners will be able to ask informed questions based on the correct criteria
 - Materials needed:
     - None
 - Instructions for facilitator: